 - at least one of the other vehicles is also insured by an insurance company that is licensed in Ontario or has signed a special agreement with FSCO to provide this coverage.

 If these conditions are not met, then you can make a claim on your optional Collision coverage (if you have it), whether or not you are at fault.
-If you don't have Collision coverage, you may be able to pursue recovery from the at-fault driver to the extent you were not-at-fault for the accident.
+If you don't have Collision coverage, you may be able to pursue recovery from the at-fault driver.

 Uninsured Automobile Coverage: